 What Is Toner?

-While many people believe ink and toner are roughly the same thing, the reality is that they're quite different.
-Although their purpose is the same, their make-up and functionality are completely unique.
-While ink is liquid that is sprayed on the print, toner is powder that relies on static electricity and a fuser to print onto paper.
-Essentially, the static electricity draws the toner to the printer drum, then the fuser melts the toner onto the page.
+While many people believe ink and toner are roughly the same thing, their make-up and functionality are very different.
+Ink is liquid that is sprayed on the print, but toner is a powder that relies on static electricity and a fuser to print onto paper.
+Essentially, the static electricity draws the toner to the printer drum, and then the fuser melts the toner onto the page.

-An OEM, or Original Equipment Manufacturer, toner is one that's manufactured by the company that developed your printer.
-For example, if you have an HP printer, the OEM toner would also be created by HP.
+OEM toner cartridges are manufactured by the company that developed your printer.
 Generally, you'll find OEM toners are a bit more expensive, but they're also the most precise and most capable of producing the best quality print your printer can create.
-In addition, the fail rate is generally lower and it's less likely you'll end up with a toner malfunction in your printer.
+In addition, the fail rate is generally lower, and it's less likely you'll end up with a toner malfunction.

 The main benefit of choosing a compatible toner is that it's cheaper.
 However, there can be a difference between price and value.
 A compatible toner may be inconsistent and have a shorter lifespan.
 This means that while you pay less initially, you may end up buying more cartridges because they don't last as long.

-The only downside to OEM toner is that it comes with a higher price tag – though it may be offset by the lifespan of the toner itself.
-An OEM toner will generally provide you with more consistent results, last longer and is covered by manufacturer’s warranty.
+The only downside to OEM toner is that it comes with a higher price tag, although that may be offset by the lifespan of the toner itself.
+An OEM toner will generally provide you with more consistent results, it’ll last longer, and it’s covered by the manufacturer’s warranty.

 When you browse the Internet, you'll find a lot of questionable websites trying to sell you compatible toner at an extremely low price.
 If something looks too good to be true, it usually is.
-Compatible toner can have its place; choosing an option from a reputable print provider will better ensure you receive the results you are looking for at an affordable cost.
+And if you’re looking to reduce your print costs, there are far better ways than buying cheap toner, including working with a Managed Print Services (MPS) provider.